fivdi/spi-device/README.md

 ### device.close(cb)
 - cb - completion callback

 Asynchronous close.
+Frees system resources used by this instance.
 The completion callback gets one argument (err).
 Returns null.

 ### device.closeSync()

 Synchronous close.
+Frees system resources used by this instance.
 Returns null.

 ### MODE0